What Is The Strange Situation

 A child with a secure type of attachment is more interested in interacting with the mother than with the stranger.
 Roughly 50-70% of children in the United States have secure attachment4.

 Infants who are classified as securely attached are more likely to have mothers or caregivers who are sensitive to their signals during feeding, face-to-face play, physical contact, and distress episodes, especially in the first 3 months.
 These parents respond promptly and appropriately to the crying early on, resulting in less crying by the time the children reach age one5.

 Insecure Ambivalent Attachment (Category C)

 Insecurely ambivalent infants are very wary of the stranger and highly distressed on separation.
-When the parents return, the babies show ambivalent behavior by seeking close contact and showing angry resistance at the same time.
+When the parents return, the babies have an ambivalent response.
+They show an ambivalent pattern in behavior by seeking close contact and showing angry resistance at the same time.
 In the reunion episode, after the mothers’ return, the babies cannot settle and re-establish emotional stability for a long time.
 They cannot use their parents for emotional regulation.

 The caregiver of an ambivalently attached infant show inconsistency in responding to the child’s needs.